fluxninja/aperture/docs/content/arc/arc.md

 ### ARC Controller

-FluxNinja ARC Organization comes with a ARC Controller, which is a SaaS version of the Aperture Controller, This controller can be used instead of Aperture Controller deployed On-premise, and doesn't require local etcd and prometheus services.
+FluxNinja ARC Organization comes with an ARC Controller, which is a SaaS version of the Aperture Controller, This controller can be used instead of Aperture Controller deployed On-premise, and doesn't require local etcd and prometheus services.